rancher/docs/content/k3s/latest/en/installation/private-registry/_index.md

 Below are basic examples of using private registries in different modes:

 ### With TLS
-​

 Below are examples showing how you may configure `/etc/rancher/k3s/registries.yaml` on each node when using TLS.
-​

 {{% tabs %}}
 {{% tab "With Authentication" %}}
-​
-With Auth Content here:
-​

 ```
 mirrors:
   mycustomreg.com:5000